 There may be circumstances where the treating practitioner’s assessment of an employee is not sufficient to satisfy the manager in relation to an employee’s fitness or otherwise.
 Where this is the case, the manager may seek an independent medical assessment.
-The department’s Medical Advisory is available to provide advice to managers where there are concerns about an employee’s fitness for duty.
+The department’s is available to provide advice to managers where there are concerns about an employee’s fitness for duty.

 Where the manager determines that a medical assessment is required to establish fitness for duty, the manager should contact the Medical Advisory Service who can provide advice regarding the selection of an appropriate medical practitioner, assist in the preparation of a referral letter and provide advice on appropriate action following the medical assessment.

 The manager must advise the employee of the name of the nominated medical practitioner, the reason for the referral and advise the employee of the details of the medical appointment.